Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 • Latin: cinkuš, plebanuš, petrožil, bažulek(Basil)

-• Kaikavian has a huge word pool that we cannot present here in its entirety: najže, pelnica, vre, vezda, komaj, tijam, stopram, za‘ran, zorja, zutra, den, pondéljek, torek, srieda, četertek, petek, subóta, nedélja, ober čudaj cvetja večni okrepi živlenja, pozoj, husta
+• Kajkavian has a huge word pool that we cannot present here in its entirety: najže, pelnica, vre, vezda, komaj, tijam, stopram, za‘ran, zorja, zutra, den, pondéljek, torek, srieda, četertek, petek, subóta, nedélja, ober čudaj cvetja večni okrepi živlenja, pozoj, husta

 2. Willem Vermeer 2009: The rise and fall of the kaikavian vowel system:Kajkavian must have become identifiable as separate dialect at a remarkably early moment.”
-Site’s editor comment: Further correspondence with Mr. Vermeer revealed that the predecessor of todays Kaikavian was distinguishable from the dialects continued by Slovenian, Cakavian and Stokavian around 900 CE +/-50. []
+Site’s editor comment: Further correspondence with Mr. Vermeer revealed that the predecessor of todays Kajkavian was distinguishable from the dialects continued by Slovenian, Cakavian and Stokavian around 900 CE +/-50. []

 3. Krešimir Filipec 2010: Drvena crkva u Loboru – najstarija franačka misionarska crkva u sjevernoj Hrvatskoj.
-Site-editor’s comment: Settlement of Pannonian Slavs in todays Kaikavian speaking area in 6th ct.
-It is archeologically and historically proven that at that time there were no Croats, who appeared in then-Kaikavian state in 10th ct. – only to be soon conquered by Hungarians themselves.
+Site-editor’s comment: Settlement of Pannonian Slavs in todays Kajkavian speaking area in 6th ct.
+It is archeologically and historically proven that at that time there were no Croats, who appeared in then-Kajkavian state in 10th ct. – only to be soon conquered by Hungarians themselves.
 Also other sources agree. Željko Tomičić does not speak either anymore about “Croats” in orince Ljudevit’s Pannonia Inferior.
 Consequently we can not speak of “Pannonian Croatia” before 10th ct.
 Yet this fantasy-term is taught in Croatian primary and secondary educational system, and still at many academic institutions.
-After 10th ct. we know that Kaikavian kingdom was called Slovenje or Slovenski orsag – see footnote 12) below []
+After 10th ct. we know that Kajkavian kingdom was called Slovenje or Slovenski orsag – see footnote 12) below []

 5. Inoslav Bešker 2015: Kajkavski je književni jezik, a ne dijalekt (Kaikaivan is literary language, and not a dialect []